-- 1. The cost of rent, associated with the live-in caregiver, must be calculated as follows: - a.
+- a.
 The difference in cost between: (i) a unit sufficient to house the participant only; and (ii) a unit sufficient to house the participant and the live-in caregiver, providing separate bedrooms for each; and - b.
 The cost must be based on, and not exceed, the Fair Market Rent for the jurisdiction in which the unit is located as determined by the Department of Housing and Urban Development. - 2.
 The cost of food, associated with the live-in caregiver, must be calculated as follows: - a.
 The cost of food attributable solely to the live-in caregiver; and - b.
 The cost must be based on, and not exceed, the U.S. Department of Agriculture's Monthly Food Plan Cost at the 2-person moderate plan level.

 APPENDIX I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing a.
-Co-Payment Requirements .
+Co-Payment Requirements.
 Specify whether the State imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
 Select one:

-1 No. The State does not impose a co-payment or similar charge upon participants for waiver services.
-(Do not complete the remaining items; proceed to Item I-7-b).
+No. The State does not impose a co-payment or similar charge upon participants for waiver services.
+(Do not complete the remaining items; proceed to Item I-7-b). \circ Yes.

-0 Yes.
 The State imposes a co-payment or similar charge upon participants for one or more waiver services.
 (Complete the remaining items)

 i.
 Co-Pay Arrangement

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

-Nominal deductible

-Coinsurance

-Co-Payment Co-Payment

-Other charge Specify:

-ii Participants Subject to Co-pay Charges for Waiver Services.
+COMMUNITY PATHWAYS WAIVER - Appendix I Amendment #1 2023 Page 41 of 43 ii Participants Subject to Co-pay Charges for Waiver Services.